RobF1011/starwars-react/README.md

 For single page apps, I prefer to use React Router for the routes.
 Since this app needed to retrieve data from an API, I decided to use Axios for full browser compatibility.
 Fetch has decent browser support at this time, but it doesn't work in Internet Explorer.

 As for a front-end/responsive framework, my preference is Bootstrap 4.
+Browser and device compatibility are always on the top of my mind and I ensure that everything I create works correctly and looks great no matter where it's viewed.

 Webpack and Babel are used to package and transpile the ES6 code into something readable by all browsers.